Vey-Digital/vey-digital.github.io/playbook/index.md

 ### LLM & AI Music Beta
 Discover the next evolution of creativity with **AI Music Beta**, powered by large language models (LLMs) and generative sound systems.
-This experimental project explores how AI and Human can write, compose, and sing, blending natural language understanding with emotional resonance.
+This experimental project explores how AI and humans can collaborate to write, compose, and sing — blending natural language understanding with emotional resonance.

 🎧 **What’s Included**
-- AI-generated lyrics and melodies built with transformer-based LLMs
+- AI-generated lyrics and melodies using transformer-based LLMs
-- Emotion-aware voice synthesis for duets and multilingual tracks
+- Emotion-aware voice synthesis for duets and multilingual performances
-- Beta access to our experimental **AI Composer**, trained on cross-genre patterns
+- Early access to our experimental **AI Composer**, trained on cross-genre patterns
-- Visual pairing with AI-generated artwork for immersive storytelling
+- Visual storytelling paired with AI-generated artwork
+---

 🌐 **Join the Beta**
-Data-driven platform and share feedback.
+A data-driven platform designed for creators to explore, test, and share feedback.

-coming soon! streaming platform for AI-generated music.
-Legal/Policy (quick checklist)

-You hosting your own original AI works: simplest path.
-(Avoid third-party copyrighted stems.)
+**Coming Soon:** a full **streaming platform** dedicated to AI-generated music.

+---

+### Legal & Policy Overview
+To maintain transparency and compliance, VeyDigital follows key principles for hosting AI-generated works:

+- Host only **original AI works** you create.
+Avoid third-party copyrighted stems.
-Post clear Terms of Service, Privacy Policy, and DMCA process (takedown email, repeat-infringer clause).
+- Maintain a clear **Terms of Service**, **Privacy Policy**, and **DMCA process** (takedown email and repeat-infringer clause).
-If you later host third-party music (covers, user uploads), you’ll need to address:
+- For third-party content (covers or user uploads), ensure proper licensing for:
-Mechanical licenses for compositions
+  - **Mechanical licenses** for compositions
+  - **Public performance reporting** (ASCAP, BMI, SESAC, SoundExchange)
-Public performance reporting to PROs (ASCAP/BMI/SESAC) and SoundExchange (for digital performance of sound recordings) Add a “No copyrighted inputs without license” rule for AI training/derivations.
+- Add a **“No copyrighted inputs without license”** rule for AI training or derived works.

-(This is product guidance, not legal advice.)
+> *This section provides general product guidance, not legal advice.*

+---